Usage share of operating systems

 The most numerous type of device with an operating system are embedded systems.
-These use varied operating systems; a high percentage are standalone or do not have a web browser, which makes their usage share difficult to measure.
-Hypothetically some operating systems used in embedded systems are more popular than the ones mentioned above.
+Not all embedded systems have operating systems, instead running their application code on the "bare metal"; of those that do have operating systems, a high percentage are standalone or do not have a web browser, which makes their usage share difficult to measure.
+Some operating systems used in embedded systems are more widely used than some of those mentioned above; for example, modern Intel microprocessors contain an embedded management processor running a version of the Minix operating system.